Francisco Copado: Career

 Under Wolfgang Frank, who made him team captain, Copado netted an incredible 58 league goals in three seasons (being instrumental in the side's return to the second level in 2003), operating as both forward and midfielder.
 Due to those solid performances, the 31-year-old returned to the top flight for the third time in his career, joining Eintracht Frankfurt on a three-year contract.

 Copado eventually broke into the first team after early difficulties, scoring six goals during the season – in December 2005 he was even awarded the Player of the Month award.
 However, he only managed one goal in his 14 last appearances, losing the confidence of manager Friedhelm Funkel and subsequently being sold in the following transfer window (although he still appeared in the first match of 2006–07).

 Copado joined TSG 1899 Hoffenheim on 30 August 2006, being a crucial offensive element in the club's rise from the third (Regionalliga Süd) to the first level in just two seasons (14 goals in his first year, ten in the second).
 He appeared sparingly during the campaign's first half, managing to score a penalty in Hoffenheim's 3–0 home win over Arminia Bielefeld on 29 November 2008.
 On 16 December he was released from contract, returning to former side Unterhaching and retiring on 31 March 2009, having played his last game the previous day.

 From 2012 onwards Copado continued working with Unterhaching, as director of football and youth and assistant manager.

 Personal life

 Copado is the brother-in-law of Hasan Salihamidžić, to whom his sister is married.
 During his playing days at Mallorca, he was often referred to as Paco.

 Copado married Eva Schrobenhauser, daughter of former side Unterhaching's owner Anton Schrobenhauser, on 31 May 2008.
 They have two sons together, including Lucas Copado, a footballer for Bayern Munich.
-Copado later separated with Eva.
+Copado and Schrobenhauser later separated.